fastforwardlabs/mdffreport12/src/03-technical.md

 challenging to discretize this data by hour as these hours exhibit different statistical properties.

-![The figure above illustrates temperature readings for a datacenter over several days and how they can be discretized (sliced) into daily 24hr readings and labelled (0 for a normal day temperature, 1 for abnormal temperature) to construct a dataset.](figures/ill-11.png)
+![Temperature readings for a data center over several days can be discretized (sliced) into daily 24-hour readings and labeled (0 for a normal average daily temperature, 1 for an abnormal temperature) to construct a dataset.](figures/ill-11.png)

 This notion of constructing a dataset of comparable samples is related to the idea of stationarity.
 A stationary series is one in which properties of the data (mean, variance) do not vary with time.
-Data containing trends (e.g., rising global temperatures) or with seasonality (e.g., the hourly temperature within each day) represents examples of non-stationary data.
-These need to be handled during discretization.
+Data containing trends (for instance, rising global temperatures) or with seasonality (e.g., the hourly temperature within each day) represents examples of non-stationary data.
+These variations need to be handled during discretization.
 We can remove trends by applying a differencing function to the entire dataset.
 To handle seasonality, we can explicitly include information on seasonality as a feature of each discrete sample (e.g., to discretize by hour, we can attach a categorical variable representing hour of day).
-A common misconception regarding the application of neural networks (e.g., LSTMs) is that they automatically learn/model properties of the data useful for predictions (including trends and seasonality).
-However, the extent to which this is possible is dependent on how much of this behaviour is represented in each training sample (e.g., to automatically account for trends or patterns across the day, we can discretize data by hour with an additional categorical feature for hour_of_day, or discretize by day (24 features for each hour).
+A common misconception regarding the application of neural networks such as LSTMs is that they automatically learn/model properties of the data useful for predictions (including trends and seasonality).
+However, the extent to which this is possible is dependent on how much of this behavior is represented in each training sample.
+For example, to automatically account for trends or patterns across the day, we can discretize data by hour with an additional categorical feature for hour_of_day, or discretize by day (24 features for each hour).